manhquynh-github/Python-DNN-Practice/PythonSetUpTensorflow/README.md

 `conda create -n tensorflow python=3.6 numpy scipy matplotlib spyder`
 3. Enter the command below to activate the *environment*.\
 `activate tensorflow`
-4. Enter the command below to install __Tensorflow with CPU support__ and wait for the installation to finish then jump to [Step 3](#step-3-verify-tensorflow-installation).\
+4. Enter the command below to install __Tensorflow with CPU support__.\
 `pip install --ignore-installed --upgrade tensorflow`
+5. Wait for the installation to finish then jump to [Step 3](#step-3-verify-tensorflow-installation).
 #### Step 2B
 1. Check for supported GPU in [NVIDIA CUDA GPUs](https://developer.nvidia.com/cuda-gpus).
 Make sure you find your GPU model in the lists and the __Compute Capability__ must be at least 3.0 or else you're out of luck.
 2. Download [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads).
 Current Tensorflow only supports CUDA Toolkit 9.0.
 For different version, you will need to re-compile Tensorflow from the source.
 I currently use version 9.2.